Oligomorphic groups, their automorphism groups, and the complexity of their isomorphism: for Roelcke precompact

-Note that the domains of such open cosets $B_i$ and $C_i$ are determined by the condition that $\Phi(A_i)= B_i \cdot A_i \cdot C_i^{-1}$.
-Also note that $|N_G(U): U| $ is finite for each open subgroup $U$ because each two-sided coset of $U$ is a double coset of $U$.
-So $T_\Phi$ is finitely branching using~\ref{fact:conjugates}.
+Note that the domains of open cosets $B_i$ and $C_i$ as in this definition are determined by the condition that $\Phi(A_i)= B_i \cdot A_i \cdot C_i^{-1}$.
+Also note that $|N_G(U): U| $ is finite for each open subgroup $U$ because each two-sided coset of $U$ is a double coset of~$U$.
+This is implied by our hypothesis that $G$ is Roelcke precompact (Definition~\ref{def_precompact}); as mentioned, in fact the presumably weaker condition is sufficient.
+Fact~\ref{fact:conjugates} now shows that $T_\Phi$ is finitely branching.